 The program schedule, including the daily itinerary and planned activities, are subject to change at the discretion of the instructor.

-Summer Abroad will be enforcing the completion of BIS 2A and CHE 8A or 118A or 128A.
-For visiting students: one semester or one quarter of a first year biology series, and one semester or one quarter of organic chemistry before departure.
+Summer Abroad will be enforcing the completion of BIS 2A and CHE 8B or 118B or 128B.
+For visiting students: one semester or one quarter of a first year biology series, and one semester or two quarters of organic chemistry before departure.
 Prerequisites can only be waived by individualized consent of instructor—please contact the instructor if you wish to discuss this option.
 Failure to complete unwaived prerequisites can result in administrative withdrawal and fees owed accordingly.

 BIS 2A.
 Introduction to Biology: Essentials of Life on Earth (5).
 Lecture—3 hours; discussion—2 hours.
 Essentials of life including sources and use of energy, information storage, responsiveness to natural selection and cellularity.
 Origin of life and influence of living things on the chemistry of the Earth.
 Not open for credit to students who have completed course 1A with a grade of C- or better.
 GE credit: SciEng | SE.—F, W, S, Su.
 (F, W, S, Su.)